1307Bao/PotholeDetector/README.md

 # 📱 Pothole Detection App
 ![Logo](./demo/logo.png)

-A mobile application that detects potholes on the road using smartphone sensor data (accelerometer, gyroscope, GPS).
-It provides real-time alerts and displays pothole locations on a map.
+## Project Introduction
+We have built a mobile application that detects potholes using sensor data from smartphones, including the accelerometer, gyroscope, and GPS.
+The app automatically collects motion and location data while users are driving and analyzes it in real-time to identify potholes.
+When a pothole is detected, the app records its location and sends instant alerts to the user.
+In addition to automatic detection, the app allows users to manually report potholes and view all pothole locations on an interactive Mapbox-based map.
+Users can also review historical reports, customize detection sensitivity, and switch between languages.
+The application supports offline data storage and can optionally sync with a backend server for data sharing and analysis.

 ## Team Members